Alan-Lomax/DblDelay/README.md

 # DblDelay

 This class defines a timer that has individually configurable on delay and off delay intervals.
-Very handy if using LDR's to activate signals as the signal can be configured to change a few seconds after the LDR is triggered and stay activated for some period of time after the LDR has been cleared.
+This is very handy if using LDR's to activate signals as each signal can be configured to change a few seconds after the LDR is triggered and stay activated for some period of time after the LDR has been cleared.

 ### Files: DblDelay.h, DblDelay.CPP